jeffdemeutter/ArchDwm/README.md

 ## Setup guide
 1. Clone this repo into your root `~/`
     I would suggest renaming this directory to `.suckless` or `.dwm`.
+2. Run `chmod +x setup.sh` before running the script
-2. Run the `setup.sh` that is provided.
+3. Run the `setup.sh` that is provided.
-3. Reboot your machine
+4. Reboot your machine
-4. After logging in, dwm should open automaticly
+5. After logging in, dwm should open automaticly

 ## TODO
 - invert mouse scroll for touchpad